justpanca/134-panca/README.md

-Nama : Panca
+Name : Panca <br>
-Judul : BritaniaBola
+Title : BritaniaBola <br>
-Deskkripsi : website yang dapat digunakan untuk berdiskusi dan menikmati konten statistik dan sejarah suatu klub.
+attendance number : 134 <br>
+Description : a website that can be used to discuss and enjoy statistical and historical content of a club.

 <p align="center"><a href="https://laravel.com" target="_blank"><img src="https://raw.githubusercontent.com/laravel/art/master/logo-lockup/5%20SVG/2%20CMYK/1%20Full%20Color/laravel-logolockup-cmyk-red.svg" width="400" alt="Laravel Logo"></a></p>